 Body Language refers to the movements and postures that our body makes both consciously and unconsciously and a person’s feelings are predicted through these actions.
-A person’s body language plays a vital role in maintaining one’s reputation and a person with good body language is least likely to embarrass themself in a social situation.
+A person’s body language plays a vital role in maintaining one’s reputation and a person with good body language is least likely to create embarrassment in a social situation.
 Having a good knowledge about body movements and actions can also make you a good judge of people.

 13 Best Books About Body Language